Who We Serve

 Southampton Street Shelter - Boston

-Operated by Boston Public Health Commission, Southampton Street Shelter is a men's shelter 320 beds.
-Circle of Hope has been providing clothing, toiletries, and necessities to Southampton Street since it opened following the closure of Long Island Shelter in 2015.
+Operated by Boston Public Health Commission, Southampton Street Shelter is a men's shelter with 320 beds.
+Circle of Hope has been providing clothing and necessities to Southampton St. since it opened following the closure of Long Island Shelter in 2015.

 Woods-Mullen Shelter - Boston